National Professional-Development Workshops for Artists

 CAA’s National Professional-Development Workshops for Artists, sustained by a generous grant from the Emily Hall Tremaine Foundation, focus on supporting visual artists in underserved areas.

-If paying with cash or if requesting a stipend, please contact Susan Schear at 973-482-1000 and include your name, mailing address, and telephone number in your voicemail or email.
-For more information on the workshop, please contact Susan Schear.
+If you have any questions, please contact Susan Schear at 973-482-1000 and include your name, mailing address, email, and phone number in your voicemail or email.

 As a leading professional organization in the visual arts, the College Art Association serves the needs and interests of 12,000 individual and 2,000 institutional members.
 Founded in 1911, CAA publishes two scholarly journals in art history, an online reviews journal for books and exhibitions, a weekly email newsletter, and a website with news about the organization, its members, and the larger art and academic worlds.
 CAA also hosts an Annual Conference for 4,000 to 6,000 artists, scholars, and students, provides career services, and advocates the visual arts on a national level.

 Questions regarding the workshops should be directed to Susan Schear, CAA national workshop project consultant, at 973-482-1000.